 On our recent 2018 Predictions webinar, we shared insights on what we expect to see in the way of business transformation, technology advances, and market shifts in the coming year.
-Our speakers included Rob Carlson, the CEO and Co-Founder of Unifi Software; Srinath Reddy B, Senior Director, IT Strategy and Big Data for AON; Megan Asarrane, Senior Product Marketing Manager for Microsoft; and Chad Packard, Partner at Pelion Ventures.
+Speakers included Rob Carlson, the CEO and Co-Founder of Unifi Software; Srinath Reddy B, Senior Director, IT Strategy and Big Data for AON; Megan Asarrane, Senior Product Marketing Manager for Microsoft; and Chad Packard, Partner at Pelion Ventures.

 Here are our Big Data Predictions for 2018